Jsran98/OmniFood/README.md

 # OmniFood

-# Mock website for a fictional premium food delivery service called Omnifood.
+Mock website for a fictional premium food delivery service.

-# Project was made by working through the following Udemy course: Build Responsive Real World Websites with HTML5 and CSS3.
+Project was made by working through the following Udemy course: Build Responsive Real World Websites with HTML5 and CSS3.